 Keeping yourself informed will play a major part in streamlining your journey.
 Utilise news websites, Twitter and radio so your up-to-date with the latest news regarding your method of transportation which should help you avoid any problematic routes.

 There can sometimes be cases where it just won’t be possible for you to make your flight, for example, weather that is so severe that it is unsafe for you to travel.

 In such circumstances where no one is really at fault, you should check your flight’s status and speak to your airline as it’s more than likely to be affected if the weather conditions are that bad or alternatively look to your travel insurance for compensation.

 Check out the Flight Delay Tool above, to help figure out why your Luton flight is delayed and whether you could be entitled to compensation.

-As for why your specific flight is delayed, stay up to date on your airlines’ social media, website or with local news for the latest Luton Airport delay information.
+As for why your specific flight is delayed, stay up to date on your airlines’ social media, website or local news for the latest Luton Airport delays information.

 Airports are disrupted due to snow because of the additional processes that need to be undertaken to make sure planes are safe to fly.
 Roads and runways need to be cleared of snow and ice and planes must be de-iced.

 A plane must be completely de-iced before it can take off as any ice on the plane affects the aircraft wings and fuselage which makes the planes more difficult to control.